 Southwest Workshop on Mixed Methods Research

-Jennifer Cyr is a co-founder and organizer of Southwest Workshop on Mixed Methods Research, an annual meeting dedicated to understanding how we can better mix qualitative and quantitative methods for deriving theories and testing hypotheses.
+SGPP was a co-founding member of the Southwest Workshop on Mixed Methods Research, an annual meeting dedicated to understanding how we can better mix qualitative and quantitative methods for deriving theories and testing hypotheses.
 Our workshops include junior and senior scholars from a range of disciplines, especially political science and sociology.

 Women Also Know Stuff